Hingham District Court Criminal Defense Lawyer

 The Clerk-Magistrate Hearing

-Under M.G.L. c.
+Under G.L. c.
 218, § 35A, a private clerk-magistrate hearing is available for most misdemeanor charges at Hingham District Court where police did not make a warrantless arrest.
 If the application for a criminal complaint is denied or held in abeyance and later dismissed, no CORI entry is created and no public arraignment occurs.
 Hingham’s clerk-magistrates are experienced with the court’s South Shore professional demographic and regularly consider professional standing and the specific collateral consequences of a CORI entry for each defendant.
-Even where probable cause exists, the clerk-magistrate retains full discretionary authority under Victory Distributors v.
+Even where probable cause exists, the clerk-magistrate may exercise discretion under Victory Distributors v.
 Ayer to decline to issue a complaint based on the defendant’s background and circumstances.
 Attorney Serpa has practiced at this courthouse for decades.
-See: A Practitioner’s Guide to Massachusetts Clerk-Magistrate Hearings.

 Common Charges

-OUI — Operating Under the Influence (M.G.L. c.
+OUI, Operating Under the Influence (G.L. c.
 90, § 24): Route 3 is systematically patrolled by Massachusetts State Police from the Norwell Barracks.
 OUI arrests from this South Shore corridor account for a substantial portion of the Hingham docket.
-A first conviction carries up to 2.5 years in a House of Correction, a $500–$5,000 fine, and a one-year license suspension.
+A first conviction carries up to 2.5 years in a House of Correction, a $500-$5,000 fine, and a one-year license suspension.
 Defense examines the constitutionality of the stop, the administration of standardized field sobriety tests, and the calibration records of the Draeger Alcotest 9510 breathalyzer.
 The DA’s office does not resolve OUI charges informally.

-Domestic Violence and Assault (M.G.L. c.
-265, § 13M; M.G.L. c.
+Domestic Violence and Assault (G.L. c.
+265, § 13M; G.L. c.
 265, § 13A).
-Prosecuted with a no-drop policy — the DA proceeds based on police observations, 911 recordings, and medical records regardless of the complainant’s wishes.
+Prosecuted with a no-drop policy: the DA proceeds based on police observations, 911 recordings, and medical records regardless of the complainant’s wishes.
 A conviction triggers a federal firearms disability and mandatory professional license reporting.
 A 209A order issued at arraignment creates immediate stay-away and firearms surrender conditions.

-209A and 258E Violations (M.G.L. c.
-209A, § 7; M.G.L. c.
+209A and 258E Violations (G.L. c.
+209A, § 7; G.L. c.
 258E, § 9).
 Punishable by up to 2.5 years in a House of Correction.
 Prosecution must prove four elements beyond a reasonable doubt: valid order, in effect, known to defendant, willfully breached.
 Plaintiff-initiated contact does not excuse a response.
-A new arrest while on bail triggers revocation under M.G.L. c.
+A new arrest while on bail triggers revocation under G.L. c.
 276, § 58.
 See: Defending 209A and 258E Violations.

-Drug Offenses (M.G.L. c.
+Drug Offenses (G.L. c.
 94C): State Police Route 3 interdiction and local South Shore enforcement generate drug possession and distribution charges.
-Possession under M.G.L. c.
+Possession under G.L. c.
 94C, § 34 is a misdemeanor for a first offense.
 Distribution and trafficking carry mandatory minimums.
-Drug offenses within 300 feet of a school under M.G.L. c.
-94C, § 32J trigger mandatory minimum sentences.
+G.L. c.
+94C, § 32J adds a two-year mandatory minimum for a distribution or trafficking offense committed within 300 feet of school property between 5:00 a.m. and midnight, but only where the Commonwealth also proves violence or a firearm, direction of another person’s drug felony, or a violation of § 32F or § 32K.
 Defense examines the constitutionality of the stop and search and the chain of custody of seized evidence.

-Motor Vehicle Offenses (M.G.L. c.
-90C, § 3; M.G.L. c.
-90, § 23–24).
-Negligent operation, leaving the scene, and operating after suspension can begin with a criminal citation requiring a clerk-magistrate hearing request within four days under M.G.L. c.
+Motor Vehicle Offenses (G.L. c.
+90C, § 3; G.L. c.
+90, § 23-24).
+Negligent operation, leaving the scene, and operating after suspension can begin with a criminal citation requiring a clerk-magistrate hearing request within four days under G.L. c.
 90C, § 3(B)(2).
 See: The Criminal Uniform Traffic Citation and the 4-Day Deadline.

-Shoplifting and Larceny (M.G.L. c.
-266, § 30; M.G.L. c.
-266, § 30A): South Shore retail areas in Hanover and Rockland generate shoplifting and larceny charges under M.G.L. c.
+Shoplifting and Larceny (G.L. c.
+266, § 30; G.L. c.
+266, § 30A): South Shore retail areas in Hanover and Rockland generate shoplifting and larceny charges under G.L. c.
 266. Shoplifting under § 30A is a misdemeanor for first offenses under $250.
 Larceny over $1,200 is a felony.
 A CORI entry for a crime of dishonesty is visible to employers, licensing boards, and security clearance investigators.

 South Shore Clients